I go by bigOmega

 Behance, Github, DeviantArt, Codepen, Dribble

-StackOverflow, Bitbucket, Medium, Reddit, Tumblr, StumbleUpon, Quora, Chess.com, NPM, Twitch, Dev.to, Devpost
+StackOverflow, Bitbucket, Medium, Reddit, Tumblr, StumbleUpon, Quora, Chess.com, NPM, Dev.to, Devpost, Hashnode, Dev.to, Twitch

-Checkout my webpage for an interactive version of this.
+Checkout my webpage for an animated version of this.

 The story behind it

 This was back during the end of 2012 (yes, after “The End”).
-When I realized the platforms I use will become a big deal, I wanted to put myself out there before I make the next-big-thing.
-As I started I found that choosing handle had a lot of limitations.
+When I realized the platforms I use will become a big deal, I wanted to put myself out there before I make the next big thing.
+As I started I found that choosing a handle had a lot of limitations.

 - It has to be very unique, common ones are always already taken.